Emit-Solar/telegraf-cfg/README.md

 A login prompt should appear.
 Enter the username and password you entered previously when installing the OS.

+---

+### Configuring the Pi
 Enter the raspi-config screen.
 ```
 sudo raspi-config
 ```
-A blue screen with options should appear.
-Using your arrow keys, Choose `System Options -> Boot/ Auto Login -> Console AutoLogin`.
+A blue screen with options should appear. \
+Using your arrow keys, choose `System Options -> Boot/ Auto Login -> Console AutoLogin`.
 It should bring you back to the home screen.\
 Next choose `Interface Options -> Serial Port -> No -> Yes`.\
 Choose `Finish -> No` to return back to the terminal.

+---

 Due to restrictions on the TIME network, you must also manually set the time and date.
 ```
 sudo date -s "<DAY> <MONTH> <DATE> <HH>:<MM>:<SS> UTC <YYYY>"
 ```
 >**NOTE:** The time must be in UTC

+---

 Next update the system and install git, then clone and navigate to this repository.
 ```